 Uses logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems.

-Effectively conveys information to others using written words and sentences.
+Effectively conveys information to others by using written words and sentences.